Tourette syndrome is a condition that causes a person to make repeated, quick movements or sounds that they cannot control.

 Different medicines are available to treat Tourette syndrome.
 The exact medicine that is used depends on the symptoms and any other medical problems.

 Ask your provider if deep brain stimulation is an option for you.
 It is being evaluated for the main symptoms of Tourette syndrome and the obsessive-compulsive behaviors.
-The treatment is not recommended when these symptoms occur in the same person.
+The treatment is not recommended when these symptoms and behaviors occur in the same person.

 Support Groups